 Describes general and oral histology including an overview of oral embryology, a study of the fundamentals of cytology, and the normal microscopic anatomy of oral tissues.
+(Letter grade only.)
 2cr., 1hr. lect/2hr. lect./lab

 153 Assessment Procedures in Dental Hygiene